 It will be a total restoration project.
 While some period pictures of the car will be featured here, in conjunction with its ownership history, complete pictorial coverage of its 2018 restoration can be seen here, in a separate SmugMug Photo Gallery.

 As it turns out, I was able to track this car's ownership back to new!
 And a most amazing fact was revealed.
 This car was raced (or tested) when new by none other than Jim Trueman.
 Jim was a very successful racer in the '70s who went on to race a Bobsy SR-5 to a couple of national championships (see the History Page).
-He also campaigned a Jerry Mong built IMSA race car.
+He also campaigned a Jerry Mong built IMSA race car in 1976.
 He won 125 races in his 23 years as a driver.
 At one time he owned the Mid-Ohio race track.
 And he even owned the team in which Bobby Rahal won the Indy 500 in 1986.
 There is an interesting article on Jim and Rahal's close relationship.
 Jim died later that year at the much too young age of 51.
 Jim may not have owned the car, but it seems certain he sat in the car, maybe testing or setting up for a friend up may have been the first owner.
 Another documented association of Jim and this particular Bobsy Formula Ford was that he was Mike Velten's (the second owner of this car) instructor when Mike went to driving school at Nelson Ledges back in 1971.

 Being able to document all this history on this car is pretty amazing considering there have been over a dozen changes in ownership over the years.
 Equally remarkable is that several of the past owners have generously provided a fairly complete reconstruction of the car's history, complete with some great period photos.
 Our very special thanks to everyone who has contributed to this story, namely Ken Goodman, Craig Butt, Mike Velten, Roger Schroer, John Myer II, and Thomas Acker/Stu Barnette, all past owners of the car.
 Thanks also to Gene Leasure who faithfully kept and passed along a lot of key historical documents.